NemoAndrea/helix-fft/README.md

 If you want to make your own modifications, or run the code in this repository that is used to build the deployed version, you will need the following:

-* `npm` -  (node package manager), this is required to build the javascript and vue side of the project.
+* `npm` -  (node package manager), this is required to build the Javascript and Vue side of the project.
 * `Rustup` - Rust (programming language) installer; this is required for the Rust and WebAssembly part of the project.
 Allows `cargo` (the rust package manager) to be used systemwide

 If you have these two installed on your system, you can run the project locally by navigating to the project directory in terminal and typing: